 Are you attached to your mouse much of the day?
 If so, use a mouse that requires as little pronation as possible.
 Pronation causes irritation to all your wrist and arm muscles.

 It can be especially irritating if you rest your wrist on your computer or desktop.
 Your chances of causing carpal tunnel syndrome, radial tunnel syndrome, extensor tendonitis or rotator cuff tendonitis are all increased.
-If you mouse a lot, trade your stylish mouse in for one that’s more ergonomic, such as the Anker wireless vertical ergonomic optical mouse.
+If you mouse a lot, trade your stylish mouse in for one that’s more ergonomic.

 2. Make sure your arms are as close to your side as possible.